geraldbryan/Time-Management-Project/README.md

 <a name="Intro"></a>
 ## Introduction
 **Time** is one of the things you cannot buy in life.
-Everyone has the same amount of time each day, but how we spend our time is up to us.
+Everyone has the same amount of time each day, but how we spend our time is up to ourselves.
 There is a quote that inspires me to make this time management app:
 <br>
 > **"Time is what we want the most, but what we use worst."** <br> - William Penn